 According to Certus Insights, 70% of consumers want to know how brands address social and environmental issues, and 46% actively consider a brand’s social responsibility when making purchasing decisions.

-The Future of Digital Inclusion in the UK
+Future of Digital Inclusion

 "Accessibility is not a privilege, it is a right.
 In our digital age, ensuring everyone can access online content is a moral imperative."